carpentries-incubator/managing-computational-projects/_episodes/13-codereview.md

 ---
-title: "Code Review"
+title: "Code testing and Review"
 teaching: 10
-exercises: 0
+exercises: 10
 questions:
-- "What are the main objectives and best practices for reviewing code?"
+- "What are the main objectives and best practices for testing and reviewing code?"
-- "What are the difference between synchronous and asynchronous code reviews?"
+- "What can continous integration help?"
 - "How can group leaders facilitate a collaborative environment for code review?"
 objectives:
 - "Explain different processes and best practices for code review."